what kind of cherries are in an old fashioned

 Round One – Appearance

 Luxardo – Small fruit.
 Glossy and dark.
 Very glossy actually.
-In the glass, the syrup has a more natural color and is thicker.
+The syrup is thicker but also has a fairly natural color in the glass.
 Fruit itself actually looks very nice.
-8.
+8

-Morello: A smaller fruit with a somewhat ragged appearance that resembles a cherry pie filling.
+Morello – A smaller fruit that looks very much like a cherry pie filling candidate, but does look a little ragged.
 Color falls between the “classic” and high-end offering.
-6.
+6

 Merry Maraschino – Slightly translucent fruit.
 Pale stem.
-Seems like a cross between a fancy option and a traditional maraschino Syrup is light and fairly thin.
-6.
+Looks like a combination of a classic maraschino and a high-end option.
+Syrup is light and fairly thin.
+6

 Our “Food Fight” lineup (in no particular order):